 To find this information, you will have to do a search for their driving record.

 Have you ever tried to search for someone’s criminal records?
 How hard was it?
-Did you search online or did you make a phone call to the jail? was the information you recieved correct?
+Did you search online or did you make a phone call to the jail?
+Was the information you received correct?
 There are many reasons that folks look up criminal backgrounds and records, and your feedback may help other people.

 Click here to tell your story